vjhawar12/Vision-Transformer-Implementation/README.md

 I chose to implement a ViT to explore how attention-based architectures can be applied to domains beyond natural language processing—specifically, computer vision.
 I was curious to see how shifting from convolutional layers to a fully attention-based model would affect the trade-offs around scalability, data efficiency, and the richness of learned representations.

-Checkout **hyperparameters.json** to see my final hyperparameter values.

 ## 🔍 Overview

 This project is a PyTorch-based implementation of the paper “An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale.”
 It builds the Vision Transformer (ViT) architecture from scratch, including: